 the teacher can assemble the students and have a group discussion.
 Here questions may be asked and answers elicited.
 Most of the problems and difficulties experienced by the pupils are brought forward and solutions suggested.

 Supervision

-students practice the activity and the teacher goes around observing and rectifying the mistakes, if any, committed by the students.
+around observing and rectifying the mistakes, if any, committed by the students.
 Supervision also includes the teachers responsibility for the safety of students during their practice.